evilsocket/pwnagotchi/README.md

 ### Software

-- Raspbian + nexmon patches for monitor mode, or any Linux with a monitor mode enabled interface (if you tune config.yml).
+- Raspbian + [nexmon patches](https://re4son-kernel.com/re4son-pi-kernel/) for monitor mode, or any Linux with a monitor mode enabled interface (if you tune config.yml).

+**Do not try with Kali, it is compiled without hardware floating point support and TensorFlow is simply not available for it, use Raspbian.**

 ### Random Info